 - Quantitative, i.e. date and worker’s occupation

-- Qualitative, i.e. weather records, time, light level, task, equipment and procedures
+- Qualitative, i.e. weather records, time, light level, task, equipment, and procedures

 - Inferential, i.e. workers knowledge, function, motive, if the surface is slippery and visible

 It is important to include information that is both relevant and factual to the case at hand, when the quality of the information decreases so does its credibility.
-The reports are most useful when they summarize the individual events; presenting the incidents by task, causative agent and industry sector.
-Maintaining these reports are essential for possible future investigations and looking into questions that may not have been previously answered.
+The reports are most useful when they summarize the individual events; presenting the incidents by task, causative agent, and industry sector.
+Maintaining these reports is essential for possible future investigations and looking into questions that may not have been previously answered.

 When writing your record incidents it is important to find out what are the crucial elements to include in your report in order to complete it.
 There are two main incident metrics used in incident recordkeeping that are useful in figuring out those crucial elements, William Haddon’s and Donald Rumsfeld’s.